luisosorio3214/Machine-Learning-Project-R/Airline Statisfaction Analysis/Airline_Passenger_Satisfaction.md

 still relatively good since it was the score on unseen data.
 In terms of flexibility, Logistic Regression is the best for real world situations since we can play with the metrics and get the results we need.
-For Example, if an airline cared about correctly identifying a passenger who was satisfied with the flight we might want to change the threshold on the Logistic model to increase specificity rate to reduce the amount of error in identifying a satisfied passenger.
+For Example, if an airline only cared about correctly identifying a passenger who was satisfied with the flight we might want to change the threshold on the Logistic model to increase specificity rate to reduce the amount of error in identifying a satisfied passenger.
 Overall, Boosting was slightly behind Random Forest which could be due to a parameter tuning issue since we only checked a small subset of parameters for our model.

 ## Business Insights